Sophia-Shihao-Bao/Sophia-Shihao-Bao/README.md

 - 👋 Hi, I’m @Sophia-Shihao-Bao
-- 👀 I’m interested in Data science, Coding, Robotics and medical science.
+- 👀 I’m interested in Data science, Coding, Robotics and Biomedical Engineering.
 - 🌱 I’m currently learning Pandas and Numpy with Plotly and Streamlit.
 - 📫 How to reach me: sophia.bao20@gmail.com
-- My Website: sophiabao.cn
+- My Website: sophiabao.com

 <!---
 Sophia-Shihao-Bao/Sophia-Shihao-Bao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.